sailfish009/openstructure/modules/gfx/doc/entity.rst

     the render mode of all atoms and bonds, whereas the second only changes the display of atoms/bonds that are part of the view.
-If `keep` is set to false, the atoms and bonds that are part of the view will only be displayed in the new render mode, if keep is set to true, the atoms and bonds will be rendered with the new render mode in addition to whatever render mode they were rendered previously.
+If `keep` is set to false, the atoms and bonds that are part of the view will only be displayed in the new render mode.
+If keep is set to true, the atoms and bonds will be rendered with the new render mode in addition to whatever render mode they were rendered previously.

     :param render_mode: One of the :ref:`render-mode`.
        Defaults to :obj:`SIMPLE`.
-    :param view: A valid entity view
+    :param view: A valid entity view.
     :type  view: :class:`~ost.mol.EntityView`

   .. method:: SetColor(color, selection='')